kuzGo/project-MS2/README.md

   - Colour scheme has been created to represent the colours of the cocktails itself and to reflect a night out in a cocktail bar.
 Using my own initiative and judgement and having this in mind I wanted to create a fusion of colours and make the colour palette vibrant, and fun with neon shades which match to the 3 bottles at the top of the home page.
 So I would create a unique and intuitive user experience.
     Colours used are:
-  - Domiant color is `rgb(10, 12, 16)` a shade of black color which is a color of each section.
+  - Dominant color is `rgb(10, 12, 16)` a shade of black color which is a color of each section.
-  - Home buton color is `#ee82ee`.
+  - Home button color is `#ee82ee`.
   - Cocktail button color is `#7690fc`.
   - Contact button as well as the first Google maps button color is `#85e6f0`.
   - Hero image header color used is `#1dea7d` which has a contrast ratio of 13.11.
   - Hero image text content color used is `#edf109` which has a contrast ratio of 17.18.
-  - Get Quote button and footer section color is `#eb04ef`.
+  - Get Quote button and the footer section color is `#eb04ef`.
   - Headings are colored with `#ee82ee` which has a contrast ratio of 8.44.This color has also been used for the second Google maps button and contact form button.
   - Text content in the cocktails section is styled using `#e12172`.
   - Contact form label text and footer's social media icons color used is `#f7ff07` which has a contrast ratio of 19.26.
-  - To style video and an image of the owner the color used is `#00ffdc`.
+  - To style a video and an image of the owner the color used is `#00ffdc`.

 - Typography
-  - The website fonts used are Google fonts [Rock salt](https://fonts.google.com/specimen/Rock+Salt?query=rock+salt#standard-styles) for headers.The header's  are sized quite large for easier readability and at the same time to create personal looking, almost handwriting or graffiti effect  .Google font's [Raleway](https://fonts.google.com/specimen/Raleway?query=raleway) font is used where more formal way of expressing was required , such as instructions or contact form labels.
+  - The website fonts used are Google fonts [Rock salt](https://fonts.google.com/specimen/Rock+Salt?query=rock+salt#standard-styles) for headers.The header's  are sized quite large for easier readability and at the same time to create personal looking, almost handwriting or graffiti effect  .Google font's [Raleway](https://fonts.google.com/specimen/Raleway?query=raleway) font is used where a more formal way of expressing was required , such as instructions or contact form labels.

 ## Features Left to Implement